 “Don’t use the word see, that’s offensive to the blind and visually impaired!”

 I was very surprised they had said that.
 I’d never heard of the term being offensive before, and I would never be offended if someone used the term towards me.
-Naturally, I decided to educate them:
+So here’s how I responded:

-“I speak for the blind and visually impaired, we don’t view that word as offensive.
+“I am the blind and visually impaired, that word isn’t viewed as offensive.
 Can you help me look for the bottle?”

 To which the person then replied:

 “Hey, the words view and look are offensive too!”